ChilliCream/hotchocolate-docs/docs/stitching.md

 ## Stitching Context

-The stitching engine provides a lot of extension points, but if we wanted to write the stitching for one specific resolver by ourselves then we could do that by using the `IStitchingContext` is a scoped service and can be resolved through the resolver context.
+The stitching engine provides a lot of extension points, but if we wanted to write the stitching for one specific resolver by ourselves then we could do that by using the `IStitchingContext` which is a scoped service and can be resolved through the resolver context.

 ```csharp
 IStitchingContext stitchingContext = context.Service<IStichingContext>();